autowarefoundation/autoware.universe/tools/simulator_test/simulator_compatibility_test/README.md

 ### Test Case #1

-1. Run your simualtor
+1. Run your simulator
-2. Load a map and an ego vehicle for test
+2. Load a map and an ego vehicle for the test
 3. Run the test using the following command

    ```bash